ScilifelabDataCentre/open-science-checklists/open_access_checklist.md

 ## CHECK INSTITUTIONAL AND FUNDER’S OPEN ACCESS POLICIES

 - [ ] **Check OA policies from funders and institutions** (e.g., [Swedish Research Council Horizon Europe](https://www.vr.se/english/applying-for-funding/requirements-terms-and-conditions/publishing-open-access.html)), as they may have specific requirements for OA publishing and the related costs.
 Tools like [Open Policy Finder](https://openpolicyfinder.jisc.ac.uk/) and [Journal Checker tool](https://journalcheckertool.org/) can be used for gathering information on publisher, institution and funder policies.
 Alternatively, find specific policies on your funder's and institution's websites.
 Find a summary of policies for SciLifeLab affiliated universities on the SciLifeLab RDM Guidelines webpage: [University RDM resources](https://data-guidelines.scilifelab.se/topics/university-rdm-resources/).
-- [ ] **Investigate APC funding**: Determine whether your local university provides funding for APCs or has agreements with journals that enable a better OA route.
+- [ ] **Investigate APC funding**: Determine whether your local university provides funding for APCs or has agreements with journals that reduce, or remove APC costs.
 (Example: Uppsala University provides a [tool to search for the journals](https://search.scifree.se/uu) included in their open access agreements).
 - [ ] **Check if your university has an institutional repository** (e.g., [DiVA](https://www.diva-portal.org/)) for Green OA deposits.

 ---